Zigelzi/oiva/README.md

 # Oiva - Clean the scooters

-Oiva is game about cleaning the walkway from the incorrectly parked eScooters.
-Because those are a nuisance.
+Oiva is game about finding electrical scooters parked in all odd places and bringing them back to the correct place.

+## Player experience (MDA)

+Player feels like they're constantly finding scooters in surprising and exhilarating places in a cheerful and playful world.
+Player feels that they're playing as friendly local person who just wants some order in the world.

+Primary aesthetics are discovery and challenge.

+### Core assumptions

+1. Searching and finding scooters create experience of discovery
+2. Searching scooters create experience of challenge

 ## Core gameplay

-**Player goal:** Deliver all scooters to parking area.
+**Player goal:** Discover all the scooters and deliver them to the parking spot

 **Core gameplay loop:**

-1. Level starts with X number of unparked scooters, player and a parking area
+1. Level starts with X number of scooters
-2. Player finds a route to a scooter
+2. Player searches for scooter
-3. Player picks up a scooter
+3. Player finds the scooter
-4. Player delivers the scooter to parking spot
+4. Player parks the scooter
-5. Player is rewarded
+5. Repeat

 ## TODO